cubee-cb/linux-vr-compat/README.md

     - Crashes with a texture error after rendering the first logo, like Zenith.

 ## Untested
-Owned and willing to test.
+Owned and/or willing to test.
 - I am Sakuya VR
+- Metal Hellsinger VR Demo
 - Desert Bus VR
 - Republique VR
 - Traffic Jams